Was Your Stroke Misdiagnosed?

 • Sudden severe headache

-These symptoms can occur when a blood vessel that is carrying oxygen and nutrients to the brain becomes blocked by a clot or ruptures.
-When this occurs, part of the brain is unable to receive blood and oxygen, which can result in damage to the brain cells.
+These symptoms can occur when a blood vessel carrying oxygen and nutrients to the brain becomes blocked by a clot or ruptures.
+When this occurs, part of the brain cannot receive blood and oxygen, which can damage brain cells.

-It is also important to note that there are several distinct types of stroke.
-An ischemic stroke is caused by a clot or blockage within an artery that leads to the brain, and a hemorrhagic stroke occurs when a blood vessel ruptures.
+It is also important to note that several distinct types of stroke exist.
+A clot or blood flow blockage causes an ischemic stroke within an artery that leads to the brain, and a hemorrhagic stroke occurs when a blood vessel ruptures.
 There is also something called a TIA – transient ischemic attack.
-This “mini stroke” can also be referred to as a “warning stroke.”
-TIA is caused by a temporary clot, so the symptoms only last for a short period of time – most are less than five minutes.
-While a TIA does not result in permanent injury to the brain, it is a warning that a stroke could occur in the near future.
+This “mini-stroke” can also be called a “warning stroke.”
+A temporary blood clot causes TIA, so the symptoms only last for a short period of time – most are less than five minutes.
+While a TIA does not result in permanent brain damage, it is a warning that an impending stroke could occur in the near future.

 The unfortunate reality is that it can be relatively common for doctors to misdiagnose stroke.
-In fact, researchers at Johns Hopkins University published a study on this in 2014.
-The study revealed that the warning signs of potentially severe strokes are discounted or overlooked by doctors in tens of thousands of instances each year.
+According to the Centers for Disease Control and Prevention (CDC), the warning signs of potentially severe strokes are discounted or overlooked by doctors in tens of thousands of instances each year.
 This means that there are tens of thousands of patients suffering from disabling strokes who could have received preventative treatments.

-A large number of patients who went to the emergency room complaining of headaches or dizziness were either sent home or told they had a benign condition like an ear infection or migraine.
+Many stroke patients who went to the emergency room complaining of headaches or dizziness were either sent home or told they had a benign condition like an ear infection or migraine rather than a medical emergency.
 Additionally, patients under the age of 45, women, and minorities were all more likely to be misdiagnosed after suffering from a stroke.
-(While a stroke can happen to anyone, nearly three-quarters occur in individuals over the age of 65.)
+(While a stroke can happen to anyone, nearly three-quarters of stroke victims are over the age of 65.)

 1. Medical History.
-In order to have a complete picture of a patient’s health, it is important for a doctor or physician to have as much information as possible regarding the full medical history.
+A doctor must collect a thorough medical history to have a complete picture of a patient’s health.
 This includes previous conditions, operations, illnesses in your family, current medications, etc. The doctor will also want to know about the symptoms you have experienced.

-If you feel like your doctor didn’t adequately do his or her job, the first step is to immediately seek a second opinion.
+If you feel like your doctor or other medical professionals didn’t do their jobs adequately, the first step is to seek a second opinion immediately.
 The last thing you want to do is have a TIA that is misdiagnosed, only to experience a larger stroke in the near future that could have been prevented.

 You also have the option to pursue legal action.
-If misdiagnosis or a delayed diagnosis led to severe injury for you or a loved one, then you may have a case for medical malpractice.
-Contact one of Ross Feller Casey’s experienced stroke attorneys to learn more about your options.
+If a delayed or missed diagnosis led to severe injury for you or a loved one, you may have a case for medical malpractice.
+Contact one of Ross Feller Casey’s experienced medical malpractice lawyers to learn more about your legal options.

 Ross Feller Casey, among the nation’s preeminent medical malpractice law firms, is the recognized legal authority in stroke lawsuits.
-The firm has won a series of remarkable seven- and eight-figure recoveries on behalf of individual clients catastrophically injured as a result of the failure to timely diagnose and treat their stroke or stroke symptoms.
+The firm has won a series of remarkable seven- and eight-figure recoveries on behalf of individual clients catastrophically injured as a result of a missed stroke diagnosis and the failure to treat their stroke or stroke symptoms.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.